brianmayeshiro/brianmayeshiro.github.io/essays/get-meteor-today.md

 ## Setup can be easy as 1, 2, 3...4, 5! (maybe more steps)
 If you’re a Mac or Linux user you can simply follow the instructions [here](http://meteortips.com/first-meteor-tutorial/getting-started/), but if you’re a Windows user you might need to do the following:
-1. Disable windows real time protection or any other virus scanners
+1. Disable Windows real time protection or any other virus scanners
 2. Remind yourself to turn it back on later
 3. Change the windows association for .js files from Windows Script Host to IntelliJ (for IntelliJ users)
 4. Use Ubuntu on Windows